jeremy-w/ayadn/README.md

 - change the name of the ayadn folder to @yourusername
 - replace "me" in `config.yml` by your username (without "@")
 - do `ayadn authorize` to force a new process (you may have to log off your browser (or delete cookies) first if you want to change accounts)
 - don't ever run "ayadn install config" or AyaDN will ignore your multiple settings

+### Old version

+If you already used AyaDN before with a token generated from your App.net account, connect to your app.net page, go to `settings`, go to `Manage apps` and in `Your app` erase the settings for the old versions of AyaDN.
+This is optional but recommended.

 ### Shortcuts